 THRIVE is made up of a team of research scientists, clinicians and nurses all working together to study the vaginal microbiome and to understand its link to health, disease, and successful therapies.

-Participants will be seen by nurses and gynaecologists from the Women’s Health
+Most participants will be seen by nurses and gynaecologists from the Women’s Health

 Research Program located at the Health Sciences Centre in Winnipeg, Manitoba.
+For our THRIVE Fertility study, it will take place out of the Heartland Fertility facility in Winnipeg, Manitoba.

 All samples will be anonymous to research scientists, and will be used to determine how the bacterial and fungal environment, host immune system and external factors (such as diet, hygiene and sexual practices) relate to your health and the vaginal environment.